ibm-cloud-docs/dr-automation-powervs/create-ha-cluster.md

 - The node status is updated in the **Cluster nodes** table with the corresponding PowerHA installation state.

 - The **PowerHA version** and **Agent status** fields are updated for the node.

+- Enable Multi-Factor Authentication (MFA) for secure access to the PowerHA GUI by using IBM Security Verify.
+For more information, see [Enabling MFA for PowerHA Cloud](/docs/dr-automation-powervs?topic=dr-automation-powervs-mfa-enablement-powerha)